Medically Reviewed By

 - Cytoreduction with heated intraperitoneal chemotherapy (HIPEC) for peritoneal mesothelioma

 There is still long-term survival hope for patients.
 Chemotherapy, radiation and some emerging therapies could shrink the disease enough to “downstage” the patient to stage 3 or stage 2.
-Immunotherapy, for instance, can slow tumor growth and extend life.
+Immunotherapy, for instance, can slow or even stop tumor growth and extend life.

 Prognosis